dinasaur404/bindings-rpc/README.md

-# Multi-Tenant Platform with Cloudflare Workers
+# Multi-Tenant Platform built with Cloudflare Workers

-A complete multi-tenant platform architecture demonstrating how to use Cloudflare Workers to extend D1, KV, R2, and other Cloudflare services to your end customers with complete isolation.
+A complete multi-tenant platform that uses Workers for Platforms to extend D1, KV, R2, and other Cloudflare services to your end customers with complete isolation.

 ### Key Components

 - **🚀 Dispatch Worker** (`my-binding-dispatcher/`) - Central routing service that routes requests to their dedicated workers
-- **👤 Customer Workers** (`customer-worker-1/`, `customer-worker-2/`) - Isolated worker instances per customer with dedicated KV and R2 storage
+- **👤 Customer Workers** (`customer-worker-1/`, `customer-worker-2/`) - Isolated worker instances per customer with dedicated KV and R2 storage instances

 ## Benefits

 ✅ **Complete Isolation** - Each customer has their own worker runtime and storage namespaces
-✅ **Scalable** - Automatically scales per customer without shared resource contention
+✅ **Scalable** - Automatically scales
-✅ **Secure** - User-specific authentication with no cross-customer data access
+✅ **Secure** - No cross-customer data access
-✅ **Extensible** - Easy to add new Cloudflare services (D1, Durable Objects, etc.)
+✅ **Extensible** - Easy to extend other Cloudflare services (D1, Durable Objects, etc.)
-✅ **Cost-Effective** - Pay-per-use model with no idle resource costs

 ### Worker Isolation Pattern